telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

     * `{_id.servicePath: 1, _id.id: 1, _id.type: 1}` (note that this is a compound index and key order matters in this case)
     * `creDate`

+Loadtests showed that setting the following index drastically improves the performance of updates :

+* `{_id.id:1}`

 In addition, depending on your queries, you may need *additional* indexes.

 * In the case of using attribute filters in queries (e.g. `GET /v2/entities?q=A<10`), it is recommended to create